Goecol/api/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Johnbosco Nnamso via [goecol.gopage@.com](mailto:goecol.gopage@gmail.com.com).
+If you discover a security vulnerability within API, please send an e-mail to Johnbosco Nnamso via [goecol.gopage@.com](mailto:goecol.gopage@gmail.com.com).
 All security vulnerabilities will be promptly addressed.

 ## License